Contributing Gear Editor

 Depth Rating: 98 feet

 If you’re looking for a daily phone case that fares well in water, the AICase Self-Checking Waterproof Phone Case is a great option.
 The phone case is easy to get your phone inside and the sleek design makes it a good option for daily use.
-The case has a self checking waterproof check pump on the back that puffs up the front of the case when it is fully sealed and ready to submerge in water.
+The case has a self-checking waterproof check pump on the back that puffs up the front of the case when it is fully sealed and ready to submerge in water.
 Our tester really appreciated the visual to confirm that everything was, in fact, fully sealed.

 Thanks to the design of the front panel, you are able to use your touch screen both in and out of the water, although we found that the touch screen didn’t work as well when wet.
-When the case is on and fully sealed, it can be a little difficult to hear when on a phone call and Siri had a difficult time registering voice commands.
+When the case is on and fully sealed, it can be a little difficult to hear when on a phone call and Siri has a difficult time registering voice commands.
 The AICase has a depth rating of 98 feet, which we thought was incredible for such an affordable case.
 We haven’t had the chance to take it that deep yet but are excited to use it for scuba diving.

 CHECK PRICE ON AMAZON

-Hiearcool Waterproof Phone Pouch ($9)
+Hiearcool Waterproof Phone Pouch ($10)

 waterproof phone pouch